yongkiyoon/yongkiyoon/README.md

 Estimation of the Special Day Effect in Korea’s City Gas Demand using C-LASSO (with Choi, Yongok.) (in Korean), *Korean Energy Economic Review*.
 2022

 ### Work in Progress
-Estimating the fixed effects in panel probit model with the Gibbs sampling (with Park, Byoung.)

 ### Skills
 Dexterous: Matlab, R